eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-13_blocks-chained-and-interwined.md

 - - -

-This page is synchronized from the post: [Blocks chained & interwined](https://steemit.com/@deanliu/blocks-chained-and-interwined)
+This page is synchronized from the post: ['Blocks chained & interwined'](https://steemit.com/@deanliu/blocks-chained-and-interwined)